 The recent surge in energy prices is impacting homes around the country.
 But what does this mean for the business community and how can you protect your organisation?

 The energy market has been making headlines in recent weeks, with natural gas prices at record highs.
-To protect households from the volatility of the energy market, the energy price cap was first introduced back in 2017 but in recent weeks there has been plenty of talk around the increase in this cap and potential future “significant rises” warned by the energy regulator Ofgem.
+To protect households from the volatility of the energy market, the energy price cap was first introduced back in 2017.
+However, in recent weeks there has been talk around the cap increase and potential future “significant rises” warned by the energy regulator Ofgem.

-Amidst this controversy, suppliers are calling for change and saying the current energy price cap model is “not fit for purpose”.
+Amidst this controversy, suppliers are calling for change, saying the current energy price cap model is “not fit for purpose”.
 According to these organisations, energy consumers could face a huge cost due to a number of firms going bust.

 As uncertainty around energy supply and pricing continues, there have also been calls for an energy price cap to help small businesses.
 This comes just as the UK economy finds itself trying to recover from the damage done by the COVID-19 pandemic.
-Last month, nine energy companies went out of business, and 1.7 million energy customers were forced to move to new suppliers and higher rates.
+Last month, nine energy companies went out of business.
+This resulted in 1.7 million energy customers being forced to move to new suppliers and higher rates.

 What does all this mean for businesses, and what can you do about it?

-Since January 2021, wholesale gas prices have increased a massive 250%, leading to calls for the government to take action as soon as possible.
+Since January 2021, wholesale gas prices have increased 250%, leading to calls for the government to take action.
 This is because prices are projected to climb further over the coming months, putting more consumers and companies at risk.

-Business owners and industry leaders are also calling for protection in the form of a price cap to ensure that companies do not suffer from crippling increases in energy costs.
+Business owners and industry leaders are also calling for a price cap so that companies don’t suffer from crippling increases in energy costs.
 The British Chambers of Commerce, in particular, have called for a price cap to be introduced for small and medium-sized businesses with 250 employees or fewer.
 The absence of a cap leaves companies at the mercy of fluctuating market rates and a very uncertain future.

-Those organisations due to renew their fixed energy contracts in the coming weeks and months are currently facing the kind of hike in costs that can seriously damage profitability.
-The BBC spoke to one entrepreneur – nursery and soft play owner Gordon Foster – whose energy contract is up for renewal, and who is looking at paying eight times his current rate in a contract that would tie him in for years.
+Organisations due to renew fixed energy contracts soon are currently facing a hike in costs that can seriously damage profitability.
+The BBC spoke to nursery and soft play owner Gordon Foster whose energy contract is up for renewal.
+Gordon explained he’s looking at paying 8x his current rate in a contract that would tie him in for years.

-If you have a contract that expires in the next few months, you must act now to get ahead of any potential increases as we move further into the winter period.
+If you have a contract expiring in the next few months, act now to get ahead of any potential increases.
 For businesses with longer contracts, it is still advised to complete a review as longer-dated contracts are being priced more favourably now.

 Let us help you make more informed decisions regarding your future energy budgets.
 Our review comes with no obligation to proceed and is entirely free.